Disaster-proofing our blood supply

 Managing floods is included in our building designs, and has already been tested at the Sydney facility.
 A month after the building’s commissioning, the area was swamped with torrential rain, causing flash flooding.
 Business was able to continue as usual because the facility is four metres above ground level and includes a levee to protect the basement car park.

 Our researchers are keeping a watchful eye on diseases that could threaten our blood supply.
-Dr Helen Faddy and her group in Research and Development are actively monitoring the potential risk from blood-borne diseases, and testing methods to ensure the blood supply remains safe in the future.
+Dr Elvina Viennet and her group in Research and Development are closely monitoring how climate and environmental changes influence the potential risks of blood-borne diseases, informing strategies that ensure the blood supply remains safe and resilient into the future.

-“For the future, we’re exploring technologies for processing blood, which could inactivate dengue and other viruses, and are developing new screening methods to test donations.”
+“We’re exploring new technologies for processing blood, which could inactivate more blood-borne viruses, and are developing additional screening methods to test donations,” says Dr Viennet.